UPES Integrated LLB Admissions 2025

 Quantitative Techniques | 10% | 10-14 |

 The CLAT English language syllabus consists of 3-4 passages that are drawn from journalistic sources such as newspaper and magazine articles.
 These passages are followed by questions that test the English comprehension ability of the candidates.
 The passages are of a difficulty level of 12th standard.
 The English section carries 20% weightage in the CLAT 2026 syllabus and consists of 22-26 questions.
 Preparing well for the CLAT English language section can lay a good foundation for other sections in the syllabus for CLAT 2026.
-This is because other sections too require the candidate to have good reading and comprehension skills due to the reading-intensive nature of CLAT question paper.
+This is because other sections also require the candidate to have good reading and comprehension skills due to the reading-intensive nature of CLAT question paper.

 Particulars | Details |